mrthorpe12/si507_final_project/README.md

         - > venv\Scripts\activate
 4. Install Flask:
     - $ pip install Flask
 5. Download the files from this directory and move them to your new Flask project directory.
-You can start the project by either typing flask --app __init__ run or by simply running the __init__.py script.
+You can start the project by either typing "flask --app \__init__ run" or by simply running the \__init__.py script.

 To use the AeroAPI, you will need to register for an AeroAPI key.
 Once you have obtained your key, create a file named constants.py and initialize a variable named AEROAPI_KEY.
 Assign your key to this variable.
 While it is not strictly necessary, you can also define and export the base API url in constants.py.